-The curriculum of the MPA program at LMU is designed to enhance a student's academic qualifications.
+The curriculum of the MSCJ programs at LMU is designed to enhance a student's academic qualifications.
 All classes are preparatory coursework for post-graduate goals in programs leading to a terminal degree.
-Please note that the semester's schedules and/or coursework and timeframes are subject to change based upon individual student needs or as determined by the MPA/MSCJ Admissions Committees and Program Directors.
+The core courses will be offered during the spring and fall semesters of the first year of the program.
+None of the masters level courses have prerequisite requirements.
+Please note that the semester's schedules and/or coursework and timeframes are subject to change based upon individual student needs or as determined by the MSCJ Admissions Committees and Program Directors.